 - 1 can 14oz condensed milk

 - 1 can 7.6oz cream of milk or 1 cup of heavy cream

 - 2 tbsp cornstarch

-- Ducales cookies (Galletas Ducales, found in the Hispanic section at your grocery store) *See notes
+- Ducales cookies Galletas Ducales, found in the Hispanic section at your grocery store

 - Bring to a boil for about 1 minute until the mixture has thickened.
 Remove from the heat.

-- In an 8x8 square pan or 8 inch round*, add a layer of milk pudding covering the bottom of the pan, sprinkle Milo powder with the help of a spoon on the entire surface.
-Amount of Milo in each layer depend on your personal preference.
+- In an 8×8 square pan or 8-inch round, add a layer of milk pudding covering the bottom of the pan, and sprinkle Milo powder with the help of a spoon on the entire surface.
+The amount of Milo in each layer depends on your personal preference.
 Add a layer of the cookies, arranging evenly.
 Follow with pudding and repeat this process until you have used all the milk mixture.
 You will have leftover cookies and Milo powder for another use.